- Maintenance dose was defined as the dose required to achieve platelet counts 50–200 x 109/L for ≥ 4 weeks without dose adjustments1,5

 (eg, antacids, statins, and

-No known dietary restrictions, including bread, milk and cereal, ice cream, cheese, tofu, calcium-fortified orange juice, yogurt, pizza, and leafy green vegetables1
+No known dietary restrictions, (given with or without food), including bread, milk and cereal, ice cream, cheese, tofu, calcium-fortified orange juice, yogurt, pizza, and leafy green vegetables1

 DOSING & ADMINISTRATION VIDEOS